rnabioco/aa-tRNA-seq/README.md

 ## Library preparation protocol

 A complete protocol for the sequencing approach (including EDC-activation of the 3´ adapter for chemical ligation, and chemical ligation conditions) is available on Benchling [here](https://benchling.com/protocols/1vXce4Gw/acylated-deacylated-trna-library-preparation-for-rna004-sequencing-final).
+This protocol version was fixed at the time of publication.

 ## Analysis pipeline